- Registered Nurse

 (4) If an application for a new primary supervising physician is not submitted within forty-five (45) days or if an extension is not granted, the nurse practitioner’s approval to practice will terminate.

-The supervising physician’s population focus, certification and maintained competence should mirror or exceed that of the NP to avoid limiting the NPs scope of practice.
+The supervising physician must be licensed with the North Carolina Medical Board with a population focus, certification and maintained competence that mirrors or exceed that of the NP’s population focus to avoid limiting the NPs scope of practice.
 Per 21 NCAC 36 .0802 SCOPE OF PRACTICE (10), (12), Physician supervision is required for NP approval to practice in NC.

 (10) "Primary Supervising Physician" means the licensed physician who shall provide ongoing supervision, collaboration, consultation and evaluation of the medical acts performed by the nurse practitioner as defined in the collaborative practice agreement.
 Supervision shall be in compliance with the following: